shrivastavasamarth22/safebuy_partner/README.md

 - [x] Wire up bottom sheets for shop settings page
 - [x] Add action creators for shop reducer
 - [ ] Start working on authFlow on first use of app
-- [ ] Limit weekly holiday selections to just 1
+- [ ] Solve weird behavior of AsyncStorage where user_img is not registering and swapping for shop_img and then restore functionality inside Camera Screen and App.js